Tego-Chang/Tego-Chang/README.md

 Below you can find the projects I have been working on.

-The topics include Statistical Modeling, Machine Learning, Natural Language Processing, and Basketball Analytics.
+The topics investigated include:

+- Document Classification
+- Marketing Analytics
+- Basketball Analytics
+- Cloud Computing.

+The skillsets used include:

+- Statistical Modeling
+- Machine Learning
+- Deep Learning
+- Natural Language Processing
+- Tableau Visualization
+- Data Query with SQL (Google BigQuery)